Apple in talks to launch money-transfer service: report

 Apple Pay usage has been lighter-than-expected since its launch two and a half years ago, the website reported, citing sources from big U.S. banks.

-Apple declined to comment on the report, while Visa could not immediately be reached for comment.Report Typo/Error
+Apple and Visa declined to comment on the report.Report Typo/Error